Jainism in India

 Jainism incorporates the traditional Hindu concepts of karma and reincarnation but rejects the Veda scriptures, castes, and the idea of a creator god.
 The goal of life is to reach liberation by a life of purification and discipline as taught by the tirthankaras.

 Jainism was founded by Mahavira in the 6th Century B.C.E.
-In spite of his family’s good fortune, Mahavira was not happy.
+Despite his family’s good fortune, Mahavira was not happy.
 After the death of his parents (at the age of 30) he left his family and turned his back on a life of luxury.
 He joined a group of ascetics.
 He did not find what he was looking for with the ascetics and went off on his own to develop a more extreme asceticism.
-During this time he had the following experiences: He swept the path where he walked and strained the water he drank.
+During this time, he had the following experiences: He swept the path where he walked and strained the water he drank.
 One should not injure any form of life (ahimsa).
 He decided the path to enlightenment should also be through torment.
 He went naked and sought the coldest spots in winter and the hottest in summer.

-Mahavira did not believe in prayer or worship, his followers worship and pray to him because it is believed that he was sinless, omniscient and incarnate as the last of the 24 Tirthankaras (saviors of men).
+Mahavira did not believe in prayer or worship, his followers’ worship and pray to him because it is believed that he was sinless, omniscient, and incarnate as the last of the 24 Tirthankaras (saviors of men).
 By 80 C.E., Jains were divided into two distinct sects.
 They were the Svetambara (white-clad) and the Digambara (sky-clad).
-The Svetambara are mainly concentrated in Northern India and are more liberal in the interpretations of Mahavira with regard to nudity (they allow their monks to wear white garments).
+The Svetambara are mainly concentrated in Northern India and are more liberal in the interpretations of Mahavira regarding nudity (they allow their monks to wear white garments).
 Women are also allowed in their religion and monasteries accept the possibility that they may find salvation.

 The Digambara Jains are mainly in Southern India.
 They adhere to the old ideals and require their monks to go about naked.
 They also disagree with the Svetambara Jains on certain aspects of Mahavira’s life.
 The Digambara believe that women have no chance of salvation until they are reborn as men.
 Therefore, women are prohibited from entering monasteries and temples.